Somme Battlefields for Peace

 Who are the actors involved ?

-Committed and supportive, the Somme Battlefields for Peace partner-collectors are making a donation box available, including the Historial of the Great War, Somme 1916 Museum, the Underground City of Naours and the "P'tit train de la Haute-Somme", as well as tourist offices (Pays du Coquelicot, Avre Luce Noye, Territoire Nord Picardie, Pays de Parmentier) and hotels (Ibis Style Amiens Centre, The Originals Hôtel Amiens Sud, Hôtel Moxy, AK Hôtel Amiens).
+Committed and supportive, the Somme Battlefields for Peace partner-collectors are making a donation box available, including the Historial of the Great War, Somme 1916 Museum, the Underground City of Naours and the "P'tit train de la Haute-Somme", as well as tourist offices (Pays du Coquelicot, Avre Luce Noye, Territoire Nord Picardie, Pays de Parmentier, Val de Somme) and hotels (Ibis Style Amiens Centre, The Originals Hôtel Amiens Sud, Hôtel Moxy, hôtel Mercure Amiens, AK Hôtel Amiens).
 Somme Tourisme has also set up a partnership with the Zénith d'Amiens: an ecocup collected in the eco-collector donates 1 euro to Somme Battlefields for Peace.

 Everyone is concerned by remembrance tourism and is hoping that the memory of the Great War can help the victims of countries currently at war.
-If you feel concerned by the approach, if you wish to know more and become a partner-collector for the Somme Battlefields for Peace movement : Please contact Léa Manot, remembrance tourism’s policy officer, +33 3 22 71 22 75, email@example.com
+If you feel concerned by the approach, if you wish to know more and become a partner-collector for the Somme Battlefields for Peace movement : Please contact Léa Manot, in charge of the remembrance tourism sector, +33 3 22 71 22 75, firstname.lastname@example.org

 Somme Battlefields for Peace’s funds